 Get out all of your thoughts…the good, the bad, and the ugly.
 Don’t hold back when you are journaling.
 This is a big cure for funks because it helps you to think through whatever is weighing you down or causing you to feel anxious.

 Write out your thoughts, pen to paper.
 This is more therapeutic than typing out your thoughts.
 Also, it makes your brain slow down when processing your emotions because you think faster than you write.
-This is exactly why I made the Morning Upgrade Cards a printed, journal type product instead of an app.

 7. Hang Out With Friends